-The article itself, continues in like vein ..... how about we close our eyes and accept the defaults?
-I would just wonder why the whole thing does not commence with, at least an attempt, to answer the question in the forefront of my inquiry, which is ..
+The article itself, continues in like vein ... should we avert the eyes and accept the defaults?
+I cannot but wonder why the whole thing does not commence with, at least an attempt, to answer the question in the forefront of my inquiry, which is ..
 "WHAT, in the current context, IS a pseudocount?".
 I do not believe it is as tricky as they appear to wish us to believe.
 I will try again later, when my view of the world is less storm infested.
 In the meantime I will take comfort in the claim that: